Male prostitution: Risks

 As in all forms of prostitution, male prostitutes and their clients can face risks and problems.
 For prostitutes, the risks may include: social stigma; legal/criminal risks; physical abuse; health-related risks, including the potential risk of sexually transmitted diseases; rejection by family and friends; gay bashing (in the case of male–male prostitution); the financial risks that come with having an insecure income; and risks of the mental/emotional effects that come with all of those factors.
 Teenagers and runaways engaging in sex work have shown to be particularly at risk.
-A 2008 masters thesis reported that 300,000 male prostitutes were under the age of 16.
+A 2008 master's thesis reported that 300,000 male prostitutes were under the age of 16.

 For clients, risks may include: fear of social stigma and family or work problems if their activities with prostitutes do not remain secret; health-related risks; being robbed; falling pregnant (if a fertile woman); or, very rarely, being blackmailed or injured.
 German fashion designer Rudolph Moshammer, for example, was killed by a man who said that Moshammer had reneged on a promise to pay him for sex.
 If a male prostitute steals from a male client or accepts money without then "putting out" the agreed-upon sexual services, it is sometimes referred to as "rolling a john".

 Research suggests that the degree of violence against male prostitutes is somewhat lower than for female sex workers.
 Men working on the street and younger men appear to be at greatest risk of being victimized by clients.
 Conversely, the risk of being robbed or blackmailed posed to clients of sex workers appears to be much lower than many imagine.
 This is especially true when clients hire sex workers through an established agency or when they hire men who have been consistently well reviewed by previous clients.

 The pimp is relatively rare in male prostitution in the West, where most prostitutes generally work independently or, less frequently, through an agency.